 9. Follow the 30-day rule

+What is the 30 day rule?
 Following the 30-day rule can be an effective way to control impulse shopping.
-I share this tip in my book, Freedom From Shopping, to help women take back control of their spending.
+I share this tip in my e-book, The Intentional Spender, to help women take back control of their spending.

 Here’s how it works: